-buildings, the façade along an intersecting street (not including windows, doors and their framing systems), shall be composed of modular brick.
-5.3.2.s2: Highly transparent glass shall be provided in all windows and storefronts.
-N/A 5.3.2.s3: EIFS (Exterior Insulating Finish System) shall not be used as a façade material on any building within the historic N/A district and/or any building located along Main Street.
-However, a one or two coat 'hard coat' stucco system with a synthetic finish (typically 100 percent acrylic based coating) is acceptable.
-5.3.2.g1: Infill materials should have a non- structural appearance.
-N/A 5.3.2.g2: Other wall or wall component materials, including but not limited to glass fiber reinforced concrete, fiber reinforced plastic, metal panels, architectural precast concrete, architecturally cast concrete, cast stone, specially treated concrete masonry units, terra cotta, cement stucco, wood and hardboard siding may be used as secondary rather than primary exterior wall materials.
-N/A 5.3.2.g3: Simulated stone, standard concrete masonry units and standard cast in place or precast panels should not be used as visible wall materials.
-N/A 5.3.2.g4: Window, door and storefront framing systems should be composed of either wood, metal clad wood, or metal.
-Vinyl window frames are strongly discouraged.
-Replacement windows and storefronts in designated buildings in the Main Street Historic District should match as closely as possible the original framing and materials.
-N/A 5.3.2.g5: Materials used for rear facades of buildings along Main Street should reflect the scale, character and quality of the front façade materials.
-N/A 5.3.3 Parking Structures 5.3.3.01: To minimize the visual impact of parked cars on the pedestrian experience, and the street environment.
-N/A 5.3.3.02: To increase pedestrian activity and N/A interest along the street by the way the
+buildings, the façade along an intersecting

+street (not including windows, doors and

+their framing systems), shall be composed of

+modular brick.

+5.3.2.s2: Highly transparent glass shall be Regarding the Transom: we believe the

+provided in all windows and storefronts. proposed design of our transom windows meet

+· the City's DG's as well as the HP DG's.
+In fact,

+not having the panels in the transom windows

+will allow more transparency.

+5.3.2.s3: EIFS (Exterior Insulating Finish N/A

+System) shall not be used as a façade 1.47.

+material on any building within the historic

+district and/or any building located along

+Main Street.
+However, a one or two coat

+'hard coat' stucco system with a synthetic

+finish (typically 100 percent acrylic based

+coating) is acceptable.

+5.3.2.g1: Infill materials should have a non- N/A

+structural appearance.
+IVA

+5.3.2.g2: Other wall or wall component N/A

+materials, including but not limited to glass 11/15

+fiber reinforced concrete, fiber reinforced

+plastic, metal panels, architectural precast

+concrete, architecturally cast concrete, cast

+stone, specially treated concrete masonry

+units, terra cotta, cement stucco, wood and

+hardboard siding may be used as secondary

+rather than primary exterior wall materials.

+5.3.2.g3: Simulated stone, standard concrete N/A

+masonry units and standard cast in place or IN/A

+precast panels should not be used as visible

+wall materials.

+N/A

+5.3.2.g4: Window, door and storefront N/A

+framing systems should be composed of

+either wood, metal clad wood, or metal.
+Vinyl

+window frames are strongly discouraged.

+Replacement windows and storefronts in

+designated buildings in the Main Street

+Historic District should match as closely as

+possible the original framing and materials.
+N/A

+5.3.2.g5: Materials used for rear facades of N/A

+buildings along Main Street should reflect the

+scale, character and quality of the front

+façade materials.

+5.3.3 Parking Structures NVA

+5.3.3.o1: To minimize the visual impact of N/A

+parked cars on the pedestrian experience,

+and the street environment.

+5.3.3.o2: To increase pedestrian activity and N/A

+interest along the street by the way the